Roger Scruton: Awards

 For his work with the Jan Hus Educational Foundation in communist Czechoslovakia, Scruton was awarded the First of June Prize in 1993 by the Czech city of Plzeň.
 In 1998 Václav Havel, president of the Czech Republic, presented him with the Medal of Merit (First Class).
 In the UK, he was knighted in the 2016 Birthday Honours for "services to philosophy, teaching and public education".
 His family accompanied him to the ceremony, which was performed by Prince Charles at Buckingham Palace.
+In 2016 the European University of Tirana awarded him with Doctor Honoris Causa.

 Polish President Andrzej Duda presented Scruton with the Grand Cross of the Order of Merit of the Republic of Poland in June 2019 "for supporting the democratic transformation in Poland".
 In November that year, the Senate of the Czech Parliament awarded him a Silver Medal for his work in support of Czech dissidents.
-The following month, during a ceremony in London, Hungarian Prime Minister Viktor Orbán presented him with the Hungarian Order of Merit, Commander's Cross with Star.
+The next month, during a ceremony in London, Hungarian Prime Minister Viktor Orbán presented him with the Hungarian Order of Merit, Commander's Cross with Star.